nxtg-ai/SynApps-v4.0/README.md

 - **One-Click Creation & Extreme Simplicity:** Create an AI workflow with minimal steps (one or two clicks).
 - **Autonomous & Collaborative Agents:** Each applet (agent) runs autonomously but can pass data to others via the orchestrator.
 - **Real-Time Visual Feedback:** See the AI agents at work with an animated graph of nodes (agents) and connections (data flow).
+- **Progressive Node Status Indicators:** Visual indicators show workflow execution progress with colored status dots on each node that light up progressively as steps complete.
 - **Background Execution & Notifications:** Agents run in the background once triggered, with a notification system to alert users of important status changes.
+- **Node-Specific Configuration:** Each node type has its own configuration panel for customizing inputs, prompts, and settings.
+- **Advanced Agent Orchestration:** Enhanced agent-to-agent communication protocols and coordination mechanisms for complex workflows.
+- **Agent Performance Analytics:** Monitoring dashboard and analytics for agent activities and performance metrics.
 - **Openness and Extensibility:** Support for user-editable applets via code for those who want to customize logic.

 ## Quick Start